 Cybis introduced a white version of Pat-a-Cake in 1978 as a new named sculpture called Bisquit at $60; by 1983 the retail price had risen to $95.
 The second photo demonstrates how the two vary only in coloration.

 However, when in the early 1980s Cybis did this special event piece in an edition of 200 for Brielle Galleries they specifically named it Pat-A-Cake in White with Carrot (not “Bisquit with Carrot”).
 I am certain of the name because that was how the sculpture was advertised on the event invitation we received.
-This is one of the less common instances of an event piece being individually numbered, as shown in the second photo.
-The two retail versions (Pat-a-Cake and Bisquit) were both retired in the late 1980s/early 1990s.
+This was one of the fairly rare instances of an event piece being individually numbered, as shown in the second photo.
+The two retail versions (Pat-a-Cake and Bisquit) were both retired in the late 1980s.

 The first of only two multi-rabbit sculptures was Bunnies ‘Cotton, Puff and Snow’ which was made for a relatively short term of 1980–1982.
 Issue price was $250 – perhaps a bit high for an open edition but I suppose the logic was that it contains three bunnies instead of just one!
 It was retired at $295.
 This piece is 4.5” high and never had a variant.
 It was designed by Lynn Klockner Brown.

 Bon Bon, introduced in 1981, can claim the prize for the most “offspring” in the Cybis rabbit warren: a dozen!
 He is 4.75” high.
-A 1985 retailer advertisement shows him priced at $65 and so it’s likely that at introduction it was $60; he still appears on the Cybis site at $99.
+A 1985 retailer advertisement shows him priced at $65 and so it’s likely that at introduction it was $60; he last appeared on the Cybis site at $99.
 Each variant below was a separate retail edition with its own unique name and pricepoint; although their exact introduction years (and issue prices) are unknown at present, they all occurred during the 1980s and 1990s.
-All but one still appear on the existing Cybis website at the prices shown.

-Puttin’ on the Ritz is Bon Bon with the addition of a black bowtie and two shirt buttons; currently $195.
+Puttin’ on the Ritz is Bon Bon with the addition of a black bowtie and two shirt buttons.
+The 2008 Cybis price was $195.

 Puttin’ on the Irish is the same as Puttin’ on the Ritz except that the bowtie and buttons appear to be a golden(?) green, and a matching hat has been added.
-To be honest, I do wonder if this image which appears next to the Cybis site listing for Puttin’ on the Irish is instead a photo of a different variant – not only because the decoration looks more gold than green but also I don’t see anything particularly Irish about it as shown, unless there is a shamrock boutonniere that is not visible in the photo.
+I do wonder if this image, which appeared next to the Cybis website listing for Puttin’ on the Irish, is instead a photo of a different variant – not only because the decoration looks more gold than green but also I don’t see anything particularly Irish about it as shown, unless there is a shamrock boutonniere that is not visible in the photo.
 So there’s a bit of a caveat on this identification at present.
-Current pricing is $125 which also seems odd because “Ritz” is $70 more despite the lack of a hat!
+Cybis priced him at $125 which also seems odd because “Ritz” was $70 more despite the lack of a hat!

 There are two different Christmas variations of Bon Bon.
-This one was probably the first and is called Bon Bon with Holly, currently $150.
+This one was probably the first and is called Bon Bon with Holly, selling for $150.
 He looks a bit worried about being pricked under the chin by those holly leaves, doesn’t he?

-The Cybis site does not provide a height for Bon Bon with Santa Hat but clearly it must be the tallest of the various versions.
+Bon Bon with Santa Hat is the tallest of the Bon Bon versions because of his pointy hat.
 Although the hat is red and white, there were two colorways of it: red with white trim, and white with red trim.
 Whether there was ever also a green-and-white version is open to conjecture!
-Currently $140.
+Last known Cybis price was $140.

 Bon Bon was apparantly a fan of higher education because he also celebrated graduations, as Bunny Grad, Male (black mortarboard) and Bunny Grad, Female (white mortarboard).
-They appeared in 1988 for $125 each.
-Both proudly carry their hard-earned diplomas, and retail for $295 each – a noticeable price jump from the other versions.
+They appeared in 1988 for $125 each, both proudly carrying their hard-earned diploma decorated with either a gold ribbon (male) or a tiny rose (female.)

-Four other Bon Bon variants are listed on the current site but without images.
-One is Bunny with Bonnet (Standing Holding Bouquet) at $295.
+Four other Bon Bon variants were listed on the studio’s 2008 site but without images.
+One was Bunny with Bonnet (Standing Holding Bouquet) at $295.
 I do recall seeing this sculpture, as well as its companion mentioned later, during the 1990s.
 The bonnet had a slightly ruffled edge but I don’t remember the colorway.
-The 5.25” height correlates with this added accessory.
+The cited 5.25” height correlates with this added accessory.

-Also listed but imageless is Bunny Prince at 5” high, for $295 which corresponds to the other late Bon Bon versions pricewise.
+Also listed but unpictured was Bunny Prince at 5” high, for $295 which corresponds to the other late Bon Bon versions pricewise.

-Undoubtedly the most expensive Cybis bunny is the Bunny Princess with Gold Crown; it’s too bad there is no photo!
-Cited as 5.25” high, she is priced at $695.
-So, what makes the Bunny Princess considerably more expensive than her consort?
-I do vaguely recall that she had an additional item of clothing but cannot recall exactly what it was: a robe? an Elizabethan ruff? perhaps a scepter?
+Likely the most expensive Cybis bunny was the Bunny Princess with Gold Crown; it’s too bad there was no website photo!
+Cited as 5.25” high, she was listed at $695 from the studio in 2008.
+So, what made the Bunny Princess considerably more expensive than her consort? (assuming that the website price was not a typo) I do vaguely recal, from seeing it back in the 1980s, that she had an additional item of clothing but cannot recall exactly what it was: a robe? an Elizabethan ruff? perhaps a scepter?
 If any reader has either of these royal rabbits and would share a photo, please contact me via the form at the bottom of the About the Cybis Archive page.

-A final confusing Irish Bon Bon shows up in the late-2008 Cybis website price list entry clipping below.
+A final confusing Irish Bon Bon showed up in the late-2008 Cybis website price list entry clipping below.

 The sculpture described as Begorrah Bunny, wearing a green bow tie and straw hat, is almost certainly a Bon Bon variant; unfortunately that list gave only the name and price – no sculpture heights.
 The $125 pricing hints that perhaps this is the bunny that actually corresponds to the photo shown on the existing website next to Puttin’ on the Irish….. but then we’d necessarily be missing a photo of a (hatless) Bon Bon wearing a green bowtie.
 ‘Tis rather frustrating; excuse me a moment while I hit myself over the head with a carrot!

-Jellybean in Brown appeared during the early 1990s; I purchased mine at the Cybis studio which by that time was selling directly to collectors there.
-These were not available at any retailers.
-For some reason I cannot locate my original receipt but I seem to recall a price of $125 at that time for this special coloration.
+Jellybean in Brown may have been a gallery event exclusive; I purchased mine at the Cybis studio in the early 1990s after they began selling directly to collectors there.
+The brown color was never a regular retail edition.
+Unfortunately I cannot locate my original receipt but I seem to recall paying $125 at that time for this special and very realistically painted bunny.

-Moving on to 1985 we find Snowflake, an appropriately white bunny currently listed at $99.
-She is 3.75”high.
-She has five known spinoffs, including Snowflake with Holly at $150.
+Moving on to 1985 we find Snowflake, an appropriately white bunny who was priced to match Jellybean ($70) in 1988.
+She is 3.75″ high and had five known spinoffs, including Snowflake with Holly who matched Jellybean with Holly in price.

 Here is the special Snowflake in Brown from the studio.

 Of course there is an Irish version!
 This is Patrick, introduced in 1986 for $95.
-He is all ready for the big parade in his green bowler hat and munching on a shamrock, at $150 presently.
+He is all ready for the big parade in his green bowler hat and munching on a shamrock.

-Listed on Cybis’ site but not pictured is also Bunny with Bonnet, Sitting which – like the bonneted Bon Bon described earlier – I definitely recall seeing for sale in the 1980s.
-The 3.75” height of course matches with Snowflake; this variant is $195.
+Once listed on Cybis’ site but not pictured was Bunny with Bonnet, Sitting which – like the bonneted Bon Bon described earlier – I definitely recall seeing for sale in the 1980s.
+The 3.75” height of course matches with Snowflake; this variant was $195.

-Another of the single-version rabbits is the Ski Bunny from 1987 at a price of $250.
+Another of the single-version rabbits was the Ski Bunny from 1987 at a price of $250.
 He shares his headgear with Bon Bon with Santa Hat, albeit in a different coloration and an applied texture to suggest knitwear.
-The current Cybis site gives his name as Bunny with Ski but his original name is/was Ski Bunny.
-He is 6” high and currently sells for $395.
+He is 6” high overall.

 An unusual dual-purpose bunny piece was named Bunny ‘A Tisket, A Tasket’ even though it contains not one but two rabbits.
-Designed by Steve Zuczek, this was introduced in 1987 for $250 and is currently $295 from Cybis.
+Designed by Steve Zuczek, this was introduced in 1987 for $250.
 As seen in the photos above, the bunnies are the ‘front men’ for a porcelain basket.
 It is 4” high to the top of the basket’s handle.
 As seen in the photos above, the bunnies are the ‘front men’ for a porcelain basket.
 It is 4” high to the top of the basket’s handle.

 The 1989 “golf bunnies” can boast of eight separate variations from a single mold.This happened to also be the Golden Anniversary year, in which all new introductions were given the special 50th Anniversary stamp if they were also physically produced during that year.